openstack/octavia/doc/source/api/haproxy-amphora-api.rst

-**Notes:** The data in this request is meant to provide intelligence for an auto-scaling orchestration controller (heat) in order to determine whether additional (or fewer) virtual amphoras are necessary to handle load.
+**Notes:** The data in this request is meant to provide intelligence for an auto-scaling orchestration controller (heat) in order to determine whether additional (or fewer) virtual amphorae are necessary to handle load.
 As such, we may add additional parameters to the JSON listing above if they prove to be useful for making these decisions.